Monday, March 30, 2026

 This would require a new legal doctrine: Foundational Intellectual Rights.

-Under such a system, the first person to document and verify the existence of an original idea would be recognized as its foundational owner.
+Under such a system, the first person to document and verify the existence of a highly detailed, comprehensive original concept—falling short of traditional "expression" but exceeding a mere abstract thought—would be recognized as its foundational owner.
 This ownership would not merely be symbolic.
-It would create real economic, legal, and attribution rights that would remain attached to the idea regardless of who later develops or commercializes it.
+It would create real economic, legal, and attribution rights that would remain attached to the core architecture of the idea regardless of who later develops or commercializes it.

 Permanent Attribution Rights

-No matter how many later versions, adaptations, expansions, or refinements emerge, the original thinker would always remain legally recognized as the foundational creator.
-This attribution could never be removed, sold away, or erased.
+No matter how many later versions, adaptations, expansions, or refinements emerge from the registered framework, the original thinker would always remain legally recognized as the foundational creator.
+This attribution could never be removed, sold away, or erased by a downstream corporate entity.

-If another person, company, or institution develops the idea further and profits from it, a percentage of that value should automatically flow back to the original conceptual author.
-This principle should apply even if the final expression differs substantially from the original.
-If the foundational idea would not have existed without the originator, then the originator deserves a share of all meaningful downstream value.
+If another person, company, or institution develops the foundational framework further and profits from it, a proportional percentage of that value should flow back to the original conceptual author.
+This principle should apply even if the final expression differs substantially from the original, provided a direct line of derivation can be proven.
+If the downstream product would not have existed without the originator’s specific blueprint, the originator deserves a share of the value.

 Transferable but Non-Erasable Rights

-Originators should be allowed to sell or license their rights if they choose, but they should never lose authorship status.
-Even if a company acquires full commercial control over an idea, the original creator's identity and contribution should remain permanently attached to it.
+Originators should be allowed to sell or license their economic rights if they choose, but they should never lose their moral authorship status.
+Even if a company acquires full commercial control over an intellectual property, the original creator's identity and contribution should remain permanently attached to its legacy.

-Because ideas often take years or decades to mature into successful products, Foundational Intellectual Rights should last longer than patents.
-A period of 25 to 50 years may be more appropriate for major concepts, especially in literature, philosophy, science, governance, and technology.
+Because profound concepts often take years or decades to mature into successful products or technological realities, Foundational Intellectual Rights should reflect the slow gestation of true innovation.
+A period of 25 to 50 years may be appropriate for the protection of major, registered conceptual architectures.

 Such a system would not stop innovation.
-It would simply make innovation more ethical.
+It would simply make innovation more ethical and more aligned with the long-term flourishing of civilization.

-Critics would argue that giving stronger rights to ideas could create monopolies over thought.
+Critics would argue that giving stronger rights to concepts could create monopolies over thought.
 But this objection is exaggerated.
-Society already accepts monopolies over inventions, songs, books, logos, and pharmaceutical formulas.
+Society already accepts temporary monopolies over technical inventions, songs, books, logos, and pharmaceutical formulas.
 The real question is not whether society should protect intellectual creation.
 It is which part of intellectual creation deserves the strongest protection.

 Without the originator, there is nothing to refine, market, improve, publish, or commercialize.
 A polished derivative is still derivative.
-A more sophisticated version of an idea is still dependent upon the existence of the original thought.
+A more sophisticated version of a framework is still dependent upon the existence of the original thought.

 The current system disproportionately rewards the last visible contributor rather than the first invisible one.
 It often treats the person who discovers the mountain as less important than the person who builds a hotel on top of it.